Petra Laurentien Brinkhorst was born in Leiden on 25 May 1966 to Laurens Jan Brinkhorst and Jantien Brinkhorst-Heringa.

 Work

 The Princess has been active in promoting literacy since 2001.
-Stichting Lezen & Schrijven (in Dutch) (the Reading and Writing Foundation) was set up on her initiative in May 2004 to prevent and reduce functional illiteracy in the Netherlands.
-In 2009 Princess Laurentien was designated UNESCO Special Envoy on Literacy for Development.
-In this capacity, she acts as an advocate for the cause of literacy all over the world.
-In February 2011 the Princess was appointed Chair of the European Commission’s High Level Group of Experts on Literacy.
-The Group published its Final Report in September 2012.
-In November 2017 Princess Laurentien resigned as honorary chair of Stichting Lezen & Schrijven, but she remains committed to literacy for all, both in the Netherlands and abroad.
-The Princess is, for example, a member of the board of the HEMA Foundation, an independent body that works to promote an inclusive society and places a special focus on language skills.
-Her role as UNESCO Special Envoy on Literacy for Development allows her to contribute at international level.
+Stichting Lezen en Schrijven (the Reading and Writing Foundation) was set up on her initiative in May 2004 to prevent and reduce functional illiteracy in the Netherlands.
+From 2009 to 2020 Princess Laurentien served as UNESCO Special Envoy on Literacy for Development.
+In this capacity, she acted as an advocate for the cause of literacy all over the world.
+On 1 February 2011 the Princess was appointed Chair of the European Commission’s High Level Group of Experts on Literacy.
+The Group published its final report in 2012.
+In November 2017 Princess Laurentien stepped down as honorary chair of Stichting Lezen en Schrijven, but she remains committed to promoting literacy in the Netherlands and abroad.

 In 2009 Princess Laurentien published the first in a series of children’s books which centre on a character called Mr Finney and deal with issues such as sustainability and climate change.
 The second book in the series was published in February 2011, and the third in November 2013.
-The Princess has written several other books, including De Sprookjessprokkelaar (with Paul van Loon, 2014), plus a sequel published in 2019, and Nog Lang en Gelukkig (with Jeroen Smit, 2016).
+The Princess has written several other books, including two editions of De Sprookjessprokkelaar (with Paul van Loon, 2014, 2019) and Nog Lang en Gelukkig (with Jeroen Smit, 2016).

-Since late 2012 Princess Laurentien has been the President of Fauna & Flora International (FFI), the oldest international nature conservation organisation, which focuses on the protection of threatened animal species and ecosystems worldwide.
+Since late 2012 Princess Laurentien has been the President of Fauna & Flora International (FFI), the oldest international nature conservation organisation, which focuses on the protection of endangered wildlife species and ecosystems worldwide.
 The Princess was first associated with the FFI in 2003, initially as a member of the Executive Committee and then as Vice-President until she was appointed President.
-She is also Fellow of the European Climate Foundation, member of the Board of Trustees of the Oceano Azul Foundation and Special Advisor for Rewilding Europe for the WWF (World Wide Fund for Nature).
+She was previously a Fellow of the European Climate Foundation, and is a special adviser for Rewilding Europe for the WWF (World Wide Fund for Nature).

 Honorary posts